Abdullah-Ali-AbdElWhaab/Abdullah-Ali-AbdElWhaab/README.md

 </p>

 - 🏢 I'm a Full Stack Web Developer.
-- 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 I'm constantly learning and exploring new technologies to improve my skills.
 - 💬 Ask me about my experience with JavaScript, ReactJS, and NodeJS, or anything related to web development.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.
 - 👨‍💻 Check out my portfolio at https://www.linkedin.com/in/abdullahhali/ to see some of the projects I've worked on.